Pushing the Limits of Gardening

 As a gardener, I've learned how important pollination is for growing fruits and vegetables.
 Many plants require pollination in order to yield tasty fruit or vegetables.
 Every time I go out into my garden, I check for signs all my different plants are growing, and I check to see if those plants requiring pollination are growing flowers.

 Squash and pumpkins are both members of the same species of plant called Curcurbita pepo.
 Because they are members of the same species, they can cross-pollinate.
 Pumpkins and squash plants both produce male and female flowers.
 Male flowers pollinate female flowers, which grow squash or pumpkins.
 A squash plant could easily pollinate a pumpkin plant and vice versa to create hybrids.
+I like to call these hybrids "squashkins."

 How to Grow a Squashkin